wispborne/starsector-mod-template/README.md

 git tag 1.0.0                    # No release yet, it's only local now git push --tags origin master    # Release is happening now
 ```

+## In-Depth Description & Purpose

+This is a template for a generic Starsector mod that uses Gradle as its build system, Kotlin as the Gradle DSL, and Java and/or Kotlin as the programming language.

+Knowledge of Kotlin is _not_ required.

+One of the main goals is to move as much of the build process out of IntelliJ as possible, so that anybody can pull down the source code and build the project with minimal hassle.
+IntelliJ is not even required to build the mod, which can be done using the Gradle wrapper on the command line (for advanced users only, not described here).

+Another goal is to have more project configuration as code, rather than IDE-specific files.
+That way, they'll get
+versioned (and be shared, as mentioned).

 ## Other